crusher-dev/crusher/README.md

 - ⚡ **Blazing Fast:** Built on top of Playwright, Crusher delivers an amazing performance during execution
 - 📼 **Easy integration** with your projects
 - 🦄 Central **reporting & dashboard**: See how your app is doing overall anytime-anywhere

-Crusher works framework on top of playwright.
-We're focusing on engineering, e2e experience of testing.

 ## ⏩ Use cases
 - **Test e2e user flows:** Never compromise your user experience by testing important end-to-end user flows.